felt/js-sdk/etc/js-sdk.api.md

 //
 // dist/client.d.ts:75:5 - (ae-forgotten-export) The symbol "ViewportController" needs to be exported by the entry point client.d.ts
 // dist/client.d.ts:80:5 - (ae-forgotten-export) The symbol "UiController" needs to be exported by the entry point client.d.ts
-// dist/client.d.ts:212:5 - (ae-forgotten-export) The symbol "FeltEmbedOptions" needs to be exported by the entry point client.d.ts
-// dist/client.d.ts:212:5 - (ae-forgotten-export) The symbol "FeltControllerWithIframe" needs to be exported by the entry point client.d.ts
-// dist/client.d.ts:219:5 - (ae-forgotten-export) The symbol "FeltController" needs to be exported by the entry point client.d.ts

 // (No @packageDocumentation comment for this package)